-Although the law provides minority shareholders with some rights, the scope of which depends on the share owned (5% or 10%), they cannot usually obstruct the management powers exercised by the majority shareholder.
+Although the law provides minority shareholders with some rights, the scope of which depends on the share owned (up to 5% or more), they cannot usually obstruct the management powers exercised by the majority shareholder.

 6.12 Irrevocable Commitments

 The irrevocable commitments can be given and enforced only based on a shareholders' agreement.
 As a result, this is not a common remedy for supporting the transaction.